fim13/EspArduinoExceptionDecoder/README.md

 # EspArduinoExceptionDecoder

-Python Script to decode ESP8266 Exceptions.
+Python Script to decode ESP8266 and ESP32 Exceptions.

 ## License